Wedding Photography at Bromley Civic Centre/Register Office

 And don’t forget the all-important couples’ portraits.
 Just be yourselves, and magical moments happen…

-• Photography is allowed in all ceremony venues and the courtyard, hallway, staircase, and gardens.
+- Photography is allowed in all ceremony rooms.

 The Bromley Civic Centre registrars are accommodating and allow the photographer to get close for such shots.